janegca/fem-jr-price-comp/README.md

      _discount_
 1. how to create the slider?
    - put together using ideas from tutorials and examples (see References)
-   - set bg colour based on value using JS ie value 0, no hightlight; value 1, 25% highlight, etc. as a gradient with stops value setting stops?
+     - gc-Slider class, JS used to update gradient colour of rail
+     - works in 3 modern browsers: Firefox, Chrome, Edge
+       - required some code duplication as needed two polyfill selectors:
+         -moz-range-thumb and -webkit-slider-thumb
 1. how to create the toggle switch?
    - put together using ideas from tutorials (see References)
-1. CTA - had to load the `icon-check.svg`'s in the HTML in order to position as per the design, originally tried using a `ul` but each item would have need custom positioning anyways, making CSS code messier
+1. CTA - had to load the `icon-check.svg`'s in the HTML in order to position as per the design, originally tried using a `ul` but each item would have needed custom positioning anyway, making CSS code messier

 References:

-For slider bar:
+For the slider:

 - [CSS Custom Properties - Dynamic Changes with and without Javascript](https://vanseodesign.com/css/custom-properties-and-javascript/)
 - [Customizing Cross-Browser Range Inputs with CSS and Javascript](https://css-tricks.com/custom-interactive-range-inputs/)
 - [MDN: \<input type="range"\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range)
 - [Style Input Range](https://www.cssportal.com/style-input-range/)

-For toggle switches:
+For the toggle switch:

 - [Toggle Button Switches](https://heydon.github.io/inclusive-components-demos/toggle-buttons/switches.html)
 - [Theme Switching Toggle](https://codepen.io/SaraSoueidan/pen/jpBbrq)